lukelex/TemporizedSlider.js/README.md

 TemporizedSlider.previous();  // go to previous slide
 ```
 ###Using Callbacks
-Optionally, callbacks can be used to trigger custom actions, on specific moments.
+Optionally, callbacks can be used to trigger custom actions, on pre-determined moments.

 ```javascript
 TemporizedSlider.init({